 The Resolver feature provides a quick and easy way to search for objects in the AD or used as a scratch pad to temporary store objects that you are investigating.
+It can also records the objects that are opened or examined with a context menus.
 The feature is launched from the toolbar by clicking on the Resolver button.

 The Resolver allows you to copy and paste a list of name into the form and it will try to resolve the names against the AD, and display if they exist or not.
 Once the names have been resolved the AD Properties, Attributes, Meta Data dialog and Use With options are available via the context menu in the form.

 The details that can be pasted into the form can be in any of the following format: